524D/mzrecal/README.md

 # Results
 Recalibration affects the MS1 spectra as well as the precursor masses of the MS2 spectra.
 Search engines commonly report the difference between theoretical mass and measured mass for identified peptides.
-The picture below shows a histogram of these mass differences, both before and after recalibration.
-Note that the number of identified peptides is lower for the recalibrated result.
-The reason is that we used the option -empty-non-calibrated, causing MS2 spectra for which the precursor could not be recalibrated to be dropped.
 ![ppm-histogram](./ppmerr.png)

 # Go packages for mzML and mzIdentML